shankerkarra/student-workbook/src/reflections/wk11/day1.md

 ## How does accessibility affect inheritance?

-The accessibility of the member class is accessiabl in the project that is declared within the domain including all of the source files of the project.
+The accessibility of the member class is accessable in the project that is declared within the domain including all of the source files of the project.